 gcc -c add.c sub.c

-(archive) command to bundle the object files into a static library (.a
+Use the ar (archive) command to bundle the object files into a static library (.a file).

 ar rcs libmathlib.a add.o sub.o